cascadiajs/cascadiajs-2019/src/shared/pages/sponsor.md

 <h2 id="team"><i class="fas fa-handshake"></i> Meet the Team</h2>

 This is perfect if you're bring your team to the event and have an open job that you're hiring for.
-Comes with a job posting, a block of 4 tickets, 20% any additional tickets and access to private meeting rooms where we will help you book time to meet any of our attendees who are interested in your position.
+Comes with a job posting, a block of 4 tickets, 20% off any additional tickets and access to private meeting rooms where we will help you book time to meet any of our attendees who are interested in your position.

 <h2 id="captions"><i class="fas fa-closed-captioning"></i> Captioning</h2>